Length 11.5 km (7.1 miles)

 In a few blocks, High Street (after a couple of name-changes) merges into busy Bridge Road.
 Right where they come together, you can see the open lawn of the Moor to the north, where we will be returning later.

 |Fountain and Maidenhead Bridge|

 After a while, you'll see a boat house on the other side of the river.
 The boat house belongs to the Cliveden estate, a mansion on a magnificent hilltop grounds owned at various times by dukes, earls, the Prince of Wales and then the wealthy American Astor family.
 Now it's a 5-star hotel, owned by the National Trust.

 This is a busy road, so it's best to get away from it quickly.
 You can do this by crossing the road straight ahead, heading down the next side street, continuing westwards on School Lane.

 This quiet street curves towards the right until it runs into the main village High Street at the stone cross.

 |Cookham High Street|

 |Green Way waymarkers: just follow those signs!|

-The path crosses the stream a few times on the way back to town.
+Keep going south along the gravel footpath, with houses coming closer to each side.
 The green areas get narrower, becoming just a small lawn along the stream.